-We derive a multiscale generalisation of the Bakry-Émery criterion for a measure to satisfy a log-Sobolev inequality.
-Our criterion relies on the control of an associated PDE well-known in renormalisation theory: the Polchinski equation.
-It implies the usual Bakry-Émery criterion, but we show that it remains effective for measures that are far from log-concave.
-Indeed, using our criterion, we prove that the massive continuum sine-Gordon model with $\beta < 6\pi$ satisfies asymptotically optimal log-Sobolev inequalities for Glauber and Kawasaki dynamics.
-These dynamics can be seen as singular SPDEs recently constructed via regularity structures, but our results are independent of this theory. © 2021 The Authors.
-Communications on Pure and Applied Mathematics published by Wiley Periodicals LLC.
+We derive a multiscale generalisation of the Bakry-Émery criterion for a measure to satisfy a Log-Sobolev inequality.
+Our criterion relies on the control of an associated PDE well known in renormalisation theory: the Polchinski equation.
+It implies the usual Bakry-Émery criterion, but we show that it remains effective for measures which are far from log-concave.
+Indeed, using our criterion, we prove that the massive continuum sine-Gordon model with $\beta < 6\pi$ satisfies asymptotically optimal Log-Sobolev inequalities for Glauber and Kawasaki dynamics.
+These dynamics can be seen as singular SPDEs recently constructed via regularity structures, but our results are independent of this theory.

-1 Introduction and Results
+1 Introduction and results

-1.1 Introduction
+1.1.
+Introduction.
 Log-Sobolev inequalities are strong inequalities with numerous general consequences, including concentration of measure, relaxation and hypercontractivity of stochastic dynamics, transport inequalities, and others.
-See [4, 47] for a review.
-They originate from quantum field theory, where log-Sobolev inequalities were first derived for Gaussian measures as a tool to study non-Gaussian measures in infinite dimensions (Euclidean quantum field theories, EQFTs) [26, 32, 55].
-As a consequence of a general new approach, we prove log-Sobolev inequalities for the massive sine-Gordon model.
-This is a fundamental example of a non-Gaussian EQFT in two dimensions, and its stochastic dynamics is a prototypical example of a singular SPDE.
+See [4,47] for a review.
+They originate from Quantum Field Theory where Log-Sobolev inequalities were first derived for Gaussian measures as a tool to study non-Gaussian measures in infinite dimensions (Euclidean Quantum Field Theories, EQFTs) [26,32,55].
+As a consequence of a general new approach, we prove Log-Sobolev inequalities for the massive sine-Gordon model.
+This is a fundamental example of a non-Gaussian EQFT in two dimensions and its stochastic dynamics is a prototypical example of a singular SPDE.